The Ultimate Guide to Matching Shirt and Bow Tie

 Second: This is where it gets tricky because the second step is choosing your bow tie, so I’m going to break this step into a couple of additional steps.

 A: Choose the type of bow tie you will wear.
 You have three options: Self-Tie, Pre-Tied & Clip-On.
-If you’re a self-respecting man, you will never, EVER wear a clip on bow tie.
+If you’re a self-respecting man, you will never, EVER wear a clip-on bow tie.
 Clip-ons are only appropriate for children dabbling in fashion.
 Pre-tied may be appropriate in a casual setting, but when you wear a pre-tied bow tie, you run the risk of looking cheap.
 Be aware of the image you’re going to give.
 If you’re a true gentleman, you will always choose the self-tie, and you will know how to tie it properly.
-Check out our

 B: Consider the event you will be attending (or not attending) to help guide your decision.
 If you’re going to a formal or semi-formal event, you should know whether it is black tie or white tie – your bow tie will need to match the event.
 For both black and white tie occasions, you should wear a crisp white shirt (yes, even with a white tie).